Totivirus: Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by virus remains intracellular.
 Replication follows the double-stranded RNA virus replication model.
 Double-stranded RNA virus transcription is the method of transcription.
 Translation takes place by -1 ribosomal frameshifting.
 The virus exits the host cell by cell-to-cell movement.
 Fungi Saccharomyces cerevisiae and smut serve as the natural host.
 The virus is transmitted during cell division, sporogenesis, and cell fusion.

 Taxonomy

-The genus Totivirus contains the member species:
+The genus Totivirus contains the following species: